MaterializeInc/materialize/doc/user/content/ingest-data/amazon-eventbridge.md

 The above webhook source uses [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme).
 This enables a simple and rudimentary way to grant authorization to your webhook source.

+For improved performance, we recommend setting up the [EventBridge Pipe to output records in batches](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes-batching-concurrency.html).

 ## Step 4.
 Create an API destination in Amazon EventBridge

 [//]: # "TODO(morsapaes) This needs to be broken down into instructions, same as